Roasted Chicken with Fennel, Lemon and Vegetables

 - Brush the melted butter all over the chicken.
 Then sprinkle with thyme, poultry seasoning, paprika, McCormick's chicken rub and salt and pepper to taste.

-- Cover the roasting pan and chicken chicken with aluminum foil and place in oven for 1/2 hour.
-After 1/2 hour remove the foil and baste the chicken several times during the next 1.5 hours.
+- Cover the roasting pan and chicken with aluminum foil and place in oven for 1/2 hour.
+After 1/2 hour go ahead and remove the foil and baste the chicken several times during the next 1.5 hours.
 Remove from oven once the juices run clear.

 I like to bake chicken with fennel/anise because it gives a hint of licorice flavor.
 Serving this dish on a large platter with slices of white meat and a leg and thigh, surrounded by the roasted vegetables is pleasing to the eyes.
 I also drizzle some gravy over the chicken.